trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 Something about testing configuration:

-  > You cannot test half-baked configurations, for example, you defined a server section for your domain in a separate file.
+  > You cannot test half-baked configurations.
+For example, you defined a server section for your domain in a separate file.
 Any attempt to test such a file will throw errors.
 The file has to be complete in all respects.

 #### Configuration syntax